2026 SIC LIVE

 Drawing in a range of international riders to come up against the best local talent has been the cornerstone of success in relation to engagement and viewership for this prestigious competition, indicating that’s the format to go with again.

-The event waiting period is proposed to span between the months of June & July of 2024 (a two-month waiting period is required to capture the most ideal conditions, combining the best swell, wind and tide for maximum viewership and media impact.)
+The event waiting period is to span from the 20th April & concludes 30th August 2026.
 During this time media releases & content will be released periodically to keep engaging with the public as the waiting period runs its course.

-• Presentation event at a club (200 attendees)
+• Presentation event at Taren Point Bowling Club

 Shark Island Challenge History